Characterization of non-adaptive Clifford channels: Characterization of Clifford channels

-We will call \emph{Clifford channels} the channels representable by non-adaptive stabilizer circuits.
+As a starting point, let us agree to call \emph{Clifford channels} the channels representable by non-adaptive stabilizer circuits.
 Channels representable by adaptive stabilizer circuits we will call \emph{adaptive Clifford channels}.
-These two classes of channels were called CPR and completely stabiliser-preserving respectively in \cite{Seddon_2019} (also see \cite{Bennink_2017}).
 A simple example of a channel which is adaptive Clifford but not Clifford is given by stabilizer circuit

+Another example is the non-destructive measurement of two-qubit observable $Z_1 + Z_2$, i.e.\ total angular momentum of two $1/2$-spins.
+It cannot be accomplished by measuring independent commuting Pauli observables, but it can be realised by first measuring parity observable $Z_1Z_2$, then measuring one of qubits if the outcome is $0$, or do nothing for outcome $1$.

 In this work we will consider properties of non-adaptive Clifford channels.
-The structure of adaptive channels is more complicated.
+The structure of adaptive channels is much more complicated, for deeper discussion consult \cite{Bennink_2017, Seddon_2019, Heimendahl_2022}. \begin{remark} A restricted amount of adaptivity for stabilizer circuits can be allowed to still result in Clifford channels.
+More concretely, we can allow affine Boolean operations over classical wires with control over Pauli gates.
+Any stabilizer circuit of this class can be rewritten to non-adaptive stabilizer circuit: classical wires can be represented as \emph{dephased} quantum wires (e.g.\ insert dephasing gate $\Deph$ at each step); affine Boolean operations can be expressed by $\NOT$ and $\CNOT$ quantum gates; applying deferred measurement principle to classical control over Pauli gates results in quantum controlled-Pauli gates, which are Clifford.
+The procedure is very similar to the one used to construct coherent communication protocols \cite[Chapter 7]{Wilde_2017}.
+The importance of this class of circuits is also discussed in \cite{Kliuchnikov_2023}. \end{remark}

+We will say that a channel $\Phi$ has a \emph{Clifford dilation} \cite{Heimendahl_2022} if it has a Stinespring dilation with Clifford unitary part.
+Any Clifford dilation can be realised by a stabilizer circuit, so such channels are Clifford.
+The converse will be proven in this Section.
 Note that the channel in Equation~(\ref{eq:example_of_adaptive}) can as well be represented as

 The unitary part of this circuit lies in the $3$-rd level of Clifford hierarchy \cite{Gottesman_1999}.
-That suggests a definition to \emph{channels of $l$-th level in Clifford hierarchy} as channels having a unitary of $l$-th level in Stinespring's dilation.
+This suggests a definition to \emph{channels of $l$-th level in Clifford hierarchy} as channels having a unitary of $l$-th level in Stinespring dilation.
 It could be awarding to inverstigate the connection between adaptivity and Clifford hierarchy.

-\begin{remark} A restricted amount of adaptivity for stabilizer circuits can be allowed to still result in Clifford channels.
-More concretely, we can allow affine Boolean operations over classical wires with control over Pauli gates.
-Any stabilizer circuit of this class can be rewritten to non-adaptive stabilizer circuit.
-Any classical wire can be represented as a \emph{dephased} quantum wire (e.g.\ insert dephasing gate $\Deph$ at each step); affine Boolean operations can be expressed by $\NOT$ and $\CNOT$ quantum gates; applying deferred measurement principle to classical control over Pauli gates results in quantum controlled-Pauli gates, which are Clifford.
-The procedure is very similar to the one used to construct coherent communication protocols \cite[Chapter 7]{Wilde_2017}.
-The importance of this class of circuits is also discussed in \cite{Kliuchnikov_2023}. \end{remark}